Finances of George Washington: Wartime expense management

-Whilst acting as Commander in Chief of the Continental Army, Washington declined an income of $48 000 in favour of receiving a personal expense account in which he could be reimbursed.
-During the duration of his involvement in the Revolutionary War (June 19, 1775 – December 23, 1783), Washington managed to amass an expense account totalling $449, 261.51.
+While serving as Commander in Chief of the Continental Army, Washington declined an income of $48 000 in favor of receiving a personal expense account in which he could be reimbursed.
+During the duration of his involvement in the Revolutionary War (June 19, 1775 – December 23, 1783), Washington's expense account totaled $449,261.51.

 Despite Washington's expenditures and monetary requests, by October 1780, he had to discharge soldiers in New Jersey, to mitigate the possibility of revolt due to the lack of supplies and the poor health of soldiers.
 Although warnings were issued to troops, concerns such as desertion and theft continued to arise.
 This followed prior efforts to acquire more funding and resources, whereby Washington would appeal to congress for further financing on a regular basis.
 Notably, ‘The Grand Forage’ of February 1778, highlights the extent to which access to supplies had become desperate, whereby logistical issues and sourcing resulted in soldiers needing to forage for supplies.
-The excursion required 1500-2000 men from multiple segments of the army, a significant portion of manpower which would take a period of 6 weeks to complete.
+The excursion required 1500–2000 men from multiple segments of the army, a significant portion of manpower which would take a period of 6 weeks to complete.
 In 1779, the public was subsequently paid by Washington's Army for goods taken, albeit many were not sufficiently compensated and payment was not voluntarily made from Washington's Army.